codemagic-ci-cd/codemagic-docs/readme.md

 brew install hugo
 ```

-Note that Hugo extended v0.139.1 is used in production.
-This Hugo version can be downloaded from [releases page](https://github.com/gohugoio/hugo/releases/tag/v0.139.1).
+Note that Hugo extended v0.139.2 is used in production.
+This Hugo version can be downloaded from [releases page](https://github.com/gohugoio/hugo/releases/tag/v0.139.2).

 Windows users can install [Chocolatey](https://chocolatey.org/install).
 After that Hugo can be installed with

 ```
-choco install hugo-extended --version 0.139.1
+choco install hugo-extended
 ```

 For general info see [Hugo documentation](https://gohugo.io/documentation/).